 What else should I know about septic systems?

-6) All septic tanks will need occasional pumping to remove the solid waste that settles to the bottom, where bacteria can't survive to break down the waste.
+(5) All septic tanks will need occasional pumping to remove the solid waste that settles to the bottom, where bacteria can't survive to break it down.

 How do they build on a steep lot?

 There are a couple of foundation methods that work well:

 1) A basement can be cut into the land, giving the house a flat place to sit.